-Michelle Westfort, Ed.D, Vice President of Business Development at Learning House, a Wiley brand, discusses the changing higher education landscape.
+Michelle Westfort, Ed.D, Vice President of Business Development, discusses the changing higher education landscape.

 As a founding father of the United States, author, scientist, inventor and more, in the 1700’s Benjamin Franklin said, “An investment in knowledge always pays the best interest.”
 His words continue to ring true, but there is little else that anyone can buy that depreciates quite so slowly as information.
 The modern world, however, is very different from the world that Mr. Franklin inhabited.
 There are challenges in higher education today that he could never have foreseen, and so while it is true that we can still look back on his words for wisdom, we also need to consider the realities of our economy (and what it takes for someone to thrive in it).